Irrfan Khan, of ‘Slumdog Millionaire,’ ‘Life of Pi,’ dies

 “Irrfan was a strong soul, someone who fought till the very end and always inspired everyone who came close to him,” a statement released by the actor’s team said.

 Khan made his screen debut in the Academy Award-nominated 1988 drama “Salaam Bombay!,” a tale of Mumbai’s street children.
-He later worked with directors Mira Nair, Wes Anderson and Ang Lee.
+He worked with directors Mira Nair, Wes Anderson and Ang Lee.

 Khan in 2018 was diagnosed with a rare neuroendocrine cancer and underwent months of treatment in the United Kingdom.